e-dream-ai/backend/src/database/README.md

  --publicly-accessible
 ```

-To connect backend to this database, copy your .env vars file from the environment you used to create the instance, and change only the database host value, with the new snapshot instance host url.
+To connect backend to this database, change only the database host
+value to the new instance endpoint (find it under the "Connectivity
+and Security" tab.

 ```bash
 TYPEORM_HOST=<DATABASE_HOST>